 Circuit diagrams show how electronic components are connected together.
 Each component is represented by a symbol and a few are shown below, see the circuit symbols page for others.

 Circuit diagrams show the connections as clearly as possible with all wires drawn neatly as straight lines.
 The actual layout of the components is usually quite different from the circuit diagram and this can be confusing for the beginner.
 The secret is to concentrate on the connections, not the actual positions of components.

-The circuit diagram and stripboard layout for the Adjustable Timer project are shown below - the circuit diagram is clearly different from the layout on stripboard.
+The circuit diagram and stripboard layout for the timer project are shown below - the circuit diagram is clearly different from the layout on stripboard.